-Air Canada Rouge – Premium Rouge – Boeing 767 to Barcelona (BCN)
+Air Canada Rouge – Premium Rouge Review– Boeing 767 to Barcelona (BCN)

 It’s been about a year since I flew Rouge’s Premium Economy – and I jumped at the chance to fly it again on a recent trip to the capital of glam: Barcelona.
 Premium Rouge is an inexpensive, fab way to cross the Atlantic.
 For $200 extra (when I booked) I arrived in Spain – pampered, relaxed, and refreshed!
 Well worth it!